alda-lang/alda/README.md

 > For more examples, see these [example scores](https://github.com/alda-lang/alda-core/tree/master/examples).

 The language's design equally favors aesthetics, flexibility and ease of use.

+(Why compose music this way instead of in a graphical sheet music notation program?
+See [this blog post][alda-blog-post] for a brief history and rationale.)

 [alda-blog-post]: https://blog.djy.io/alda-a-manifesto-and-gentle-introduction/